Listen to coyotes singing:

 Repeated sightings of coyotes in an urban area can indicate a reliable source of food.
 Common attractants include pet food, garbage, compost, fallen fruit, birdseed (and the rodents attracted to it), poison bait stations (and dead or dying rodents), feral cats and their food.

-Coyotes loitering in an area, repeatedly, indicates a nearby source of food.
+Coyotes loitering in an area, repeatedly, may indicate a nearby source of food, or that pups are nearby.

 Coyote encounter in an urban landscape

 Coyotes have a natural fear of humans and are easily chased off.
-However, they can learn to tolerate proximity to humans when they receive food - when the juice is worth the squeeze.
-This food and or human conditioning is reversible.
+However, they can learn to tolerate proximity to humans when "rewarded" with food from humans - when the juice is worth the squeeze.

 Food conditioning happens when a coyote finds a reliable source of food in, for example, a neighborhood.
-The coyote will still be very shy and fearful of humans.
+The coyote will still be very shy of humans.

 Food and or human conditioning is reversible!